in

 1. The swastika symbol is the most enduring character in humanity

 There are different versions as to when the swastika symbol appeared.
 Some say that the simple Swastika appeared in the Neolithic culture in South-Eastern Europe around 7000 years ago.
 However, the oldest origins are traced back to the Ice Age.
-Moreover, the swastika symbol has been used by the Balkans for almost 8000 years.
-Archaeological evidence collected from the Indus-Saraswati civilization shows that the swastika symbol has been used since 4000 BCE.

 The deep roots of the swastika symbol illustrate the belief humans had in it and how deeply it has affected civilizations.
 It also shows the passing down of the emblem from generations and scripts a compelling story for its modern adoption.